Kedoodle/kedoodle.github.io/notes/books/clean-code.md

 Be careful around the normal flow of the program.
 Sometimes you don't actually want to abort with an exception - it can create clutter while not actually being an error in the business logic.
 For example, where a value doesn't exist and you want to use a default value instead, you don't need to throw an exception to catch.
 Simply return the default value in the absence of a defined value.
 See the [Special Case Pattern](https://martinfowler.com/eaaCatalog/specialCase.html).

 The same pattern as above should be used where returning a `null` object - return a special case object instead e.g. an empty list instead of a `null` when there is no list of objects to return.
 In general, avoid passing nulls around.
 They create the need for null checks everywhere and will inevitably lead to `null` exceptions.

+# Chapter 8: Boundaries

+Rarely do we control or write all of the code within our software - instead, we depend on other teams (within the organisation or third-party) for certain components.
+The way this external code is integrated is crucial to keeping our software clean.

+Third-parties provide an interface that is broad and can be used by many users in all kinds of environments.
+When we use a third-party library, we have a specific use-case and will generally only leverage some of the available interface.
+By way of example, an interface with CRUD actions is useful broadly but we may not want the delete action to be accessible to all.

+We can avoid passing implementation detail throughout our software by encapsulating it into a class.
+The interface of the external dependency would then be hidden at the boundary, with only the one class handling any casting or type management.
+The class would also be easy to modify if the external interface were to make a breaking change.

+When we are exploring the use of a third-party library, time is spent reading documentation and deciding how it might be useful.
+Further time is then spent writing code to implement the code and determining if it is fit for purpose.
+Point is, it is hard to learn and implement third-party code.
+Doing both at the same time is even harder.

+An alternative strategy is to write tests to experiment and understand the third-party library.
+This way, we test the parts that we intend to use and avoid making breaking changes in our existing code - we might not even know if the breaking change is due to the third-party library or our implementation error.
+These tests are known as learning tests.

+Learning tests help us learn the third-party library, but also provide assurance that new releases haven't changed the expected behaviour of the library.
+Tests at the boundary allow us to upgrade to newer versions of third-party libraries with greater confidence.

+Often the other side of the boundary does not yet exist - it is unknown.
+By defining our own interface based on what we desire the unknown to look like, we can still work with these boundaries until the unknown is known.
+Once the boundary interface is known, we can write an adapter or seam to bridge the gap between the known and previous unknown.
+This pattern serves to separate the boundary clearly, with only one place to change if the dependency API changes.

+Avoid having too much knowledge of dependencies dispersed throughout your codebase.
+This minimises rework when dependencies change.